Entropy and entanglement bounds for reduced density matrices of fermionic states: Entanglement for fermionic mixed states

 \begin{thm} Let $\rho_{12}$ be a bipartite fermionic state.
 Then

 and there is equality if and only if $\rho_{12}$ is a convex combination of pure-state Slater determinants; i.e., the state is fermionic separable.
-That is
+That is, the quantity

 is a faithful measure of fermionic entanglement.
-In particular, if $\rho_{12}$ is the two-particle density matrix of an $N$-particle fermionic state, then (\ref{lower}) is true and equality holds if and only if the state is fermionic separable. \end{thm}
+In particular, if $\rho_{12}$ is the 2-particle reduced density matrix of an $N$-particle fermionic state, then (\ref{lower}) is true and equality holds if and only if the state $\rho_{12}$ is fermionic separable. \end{thm}